 The beginning of the exhibition sets the scene of post-war London for the opening of Quant’s experimental shop Bazaar, on Chelsea’s King’s Road in 1955.
 It show how her designs, often based on schoolgirl pinafores or masculine tailoring, brought a dimension to fashion.
-Quant’s designs soon attracted fashion editors and newspaper journalists in the burgeoning media of the day.
+Quant’s designs soon attracted the attention of fashion editors and newspaper journalists.

 From small boutique to international label, Quant revolutionised British fashion with energy, flair and rebellion.
-Mary Quant at the V&A will feature never before seen designs and provide an unrivalled insight into the career of one of Britain’s most revolutionary and important fashion designers.
+Mary Quant at the V&A features never before seen designs and provides an insight into the career of one of Britain’s most revolutionary fashion designers.

 See the exhibition and shop the look!
 Come onto our Camden Town shop where our fabulous staff will help you seek out your perfect Mary Quant inspired look.
 As well as a huge range of sixties inspired sunglasses, we also stock dresses, skirts and accessories.

 Don’t forget to upload your St Cyr Vintage looks using the #wearestcyr for your chance to be featured on our Instagram feed and our monthly style blog.
 The V&A is using its own #wewantquant so don’t forget to include that as well!